LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 $ emacs main.cpp
 ~~~

-When it starts, Emacs will first check to see whether or not it has the ability to open any GUI windows for you[^emacs-gui].
+When it starts, Emacs will first check to see whether or not it has the ability to open any GUI windows for you.[^emacs-gui]
 Assuming it can, Emacs will opt to start its GUI interface.
 The Emacs GUI is no more featureful than the command-line interface.
 Sure, you have the ability to reach for your mouse and click the Cut button, but that is no faster than simply typing \keys{\ctrl+k}.

 In the name of speed and convenience, many Emacs users choose to skip the GUI.
 You can start Emacs without a GUI by running `emacs -nw`.
-The `-nw` flag tells Emacs[^shorter-letter]...
+The `-nw` flag tells Emacs...[^shorter-letter]

 > Dear Emacs,
 >